 Dell Windows Mixed Reality headset

-Dell's headset takes a slightly different approach with a lighter build than the others that are being showcased.
-We know that it will have pads that can be moved around for better comfort, but it looks lighter and less bulky than some of the other options.
-It also reminds us a little bit of Eve from Wall-e for some reason.
+Dell's headset takes a slightly different approach with a lighter build than the others.
+This device has a focus on a comfortable design.
+It's lighter and less bulky than some of the other options and it also reminds us a little bit of Eve from Wall-e for some reason.

 From our initial experience, the Dell Visor is going to be a difficult Windows Mixed Reality experience to beat.
 It's affordable and offers 90Hz playback that rivals the Oculus Rift experience but with less powerful PC hardware requirements.